Shibinraja/Comunify/.github/PULL_REQUEST_TEMPLATE.md

+# Pull Request Template

 ## Description

-Should include a concise description of the changes (bug or feature), it's impact, along with a summary of the solution

-## Steps to Reproduce Bug and Validate Solution

-**Only applicable if the work is to address a bug.** Please remove this section if the work is for a feature or story Provide details on the environment the bug is found, and detailed steps to recreate the bug.
-This should be detailed enough for a team member to confirm that the bug no longer occurs

-## PR Checklist

-Use the check-list below to ensure your branch is ready for PR.
-If the item is not applicable, leave it blank.
-- [ ] I have updated the documentation accordingly.
-- [ ]  have added tests to cover my changes.
+Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

+Fixes # (issue)

+## Type of change

+Please delete options that are not relevant.

-- [ ] All new and existing tests passed.
+- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] My code follows the code style of this project.
-- [ ] I ran the lint checks which produced no new errors nor warnings for my changes.
-- [ ] I have checked to ensure there aren't other open Pull Requests for the same update/change.

-## Does this introduce a breaking change?

-- [ ] Yes
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] No
+- [ ] This change requires a documentation update

-If this introduces a breaking change, please describe the impact and migration path for existing applications below.

-## Testing

-* Instructions for testing and validation of your code.
-* Which test sets were used.
-* Description of test scenarios that you have tried.
+## How Has This Been Tested?

+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

 - [ ] Test A
 - [ ] Test B

-## Any relevant logs or outputs

-* Use this section to attach pictures that demonstrates your changes working / healthy
-* If you are printing something show a screenshot

-## Other information or known dependencies

-* Any other information or known dependencies that is important to this PR.
-* TODO that are to be done after this PR.
+**Test Configuration**:
+* Firmware version:
+* Hardware:
+* Toolchain:
+* SDK:

+## Checklist:

+- [ ] My code follows the style guidelines of this project
+- [ ] I have performed a self-review of my own code
+- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have made corresponding changes to the documentation
+- [ ] My changes generate no new warnings
+- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] New and existing unit tests pass locally with my changes
+- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have checked my code and corrected any misspellings